davidgrosman/FinalProject-HybridRenderer/README.md

 - **Fixing bugs**: There will likely still be polishing work that can be done here.

+- **Optimization**: If time permitted, we would like to add:
+ 1. Accelaration data structure to speed up raytracing
+ 2. Caching VkPipeline objects into files
-- **Optimization**: If time permitted, we would like to add an accelaration data structure to speed up the raytracing component.
-Additionally, async compute could be something worth investigating to perhaps progressively update frames when camera not moving.
+ 3. Additionally, async compute could be something worth investigating to perhaps progressively update frames when camera not moving.

 # Build